ChristianPapathanasiou/Drone-Leap-JS/README.md

 Replacing the console.log printouts with the relevant node copter .js actions would achieve this and is left as an exercise to the interested reader.

-To get you starting, I have implemented <i>client.animateLeds('doubleMissile',5,2)</i> on a up motion
+To get you started, I have implemented <i>client.animateLeds('doubleMissile',5,2)</i> on a up motion